Chrriis/DJ-Native-Swing/DJNativeSwing-SWT/Release/readme-SWT.txt

 4. What is the development status?

-The library is tested on Windows and Linux, and logically works on all the platforms where SWT supports placing SWT components in a Swing application.
+The library is tested on Windows, Linux and Mac but may work on other platforms SWT supports.

 For information about the current implementation status, visit the DJ Project's website.